Sales Process

 If everyone in an organization is following the same sales process, it becomes much easier to update, upgrade and change specific elements of it.
 For example, if a company needs to ramp up sales efforts to meet quarterly targets, it may want to look at hiring more sales reps.
 With an effective sales process already in place, onboarding new team members become much easier, and it’s also much easier to train new starters when everyone’s using the same tools and systems.

-Sales consistency
+Sales Consistency

 Consistent sales come from two key areas – consistency across an organization and consistency across the sales process itself.